 Candidates arrive for a prompt start at 9.30am and will be ready for collection at approximately 12.30.
 The Principal, Ms Bingley will have a brief meeting with the candidates throughout the morning.
 During the morning pupils will be given ‘comfort’ and refreshment breaks.

-Results are issued on Friday, 7th Feb 2020 to all candidates.
+Results are issued on Friday, 22nd Oct 2020 to all candidates.
 Parents whose children are offered a place will be given a closing date by which to reply with a £500 deposit to secure the place.
 This deposit is non-refundable and is deducted from the fees of the first term in Year 7.
-Pupils who gain 90% or above in their Maths and English papers are awarded an Academic Scholarship equal to a 15% reduction in fees throughout the Senior Course.
+The pupil who gains 90% or above in both their Maths and English papers are awarded an Academic Scholarship of up to 15% reduction in fees from Year 7-11 (if more than one pupil achieves 90% or more in both papers, the highest achiever will receive the award.
+Please note that all Scholarships will be reviewed annually to ensure that the high standards of academic achievement are maintained.
 Parents are informed of this at the time a place is offered.
 The school respects the parents’ confidentiality and leaves it to the family to decide whether or not they wish to make their Scholarship Status known to others.

 Places are offered in order of marks achieved, with consideration given to the previous schools’ references.
 There are often pupils who gain a pass mark, but who, because of demand for places, cannot be offered a place other than on the Reserve List.
 We appreciate that this is a difficult time for families and do keep parents informed of their child’s position on the Reserve List, and any changes to that position should places be refused or cancelled.
 Should we be able to offer a definite place you will be contacted immediately by telephone with confirmation in writing.